-Every surgeon and every surgery is unique.
+Every plastic surgeon and every breast surgery is unique.
 And the decisions your surgeon makes about your surgery and your aftercare will be tailored for just you.

 Some of the things your surgeon will do have a firm scientific foundation, some are their preference (based on their experience) and some are a bit of both.